English Learner Program

-- Provide English Language Learners (ELL) with specific focused instruction in English Language Development (ELD) to ensure that ELL's demonstrate mastery in English in listening, speaking, reading, and writing.
+- Provide English Learners (EL) with a specifically focused instruction in English Language Development (ELD) to ensure that EL's demonstrate mastery in English in listening, speaking, reading, and writing.
 LEP students are expected to progress through the levels of English proficiency as described by ODE.
-Guidelines for the district ELD program are to:
+Guidelines for the district ELD Program are to:

 - Teach English with a focus on listening, speaking, reading and writing

 - Group students by proficiency level (up to two levels may be combined)